Dartaban/Babela/README.md

 ```php
     echo $babela->translateMenu(public_nav_main()->setUlClass('menu-tabs')->render());
 ```
-Ba aware of the fact, the translation of the menu must be saved after every mdification of it.
+Be aware of this fact, the translation of the menu must be saved after every modification of it.
+When the menu is reinitialized, the menus translation must be deleted.

 ## Usage